 And the new award for the Most Original Mask (La Maschera più originale) was awarded to “Monsieur Sofà and Mademoiselle Coco” (Mister Sofa and Miss Coco), a homage to Coco Chanel, by Lorenzo Marconi da Senigallia, whose sister won 2 years ago.

-Carnevale 2015 in Venice runs from Saturday 31st January to Tuesday 17th February 2015.
-(Dates will differ from year to year depending on when Lent and Easter fall so check calendars before you plan travel.)
+Carnevale 2018 in Venice runs from Saturday 27th January to Tuesday 13th February 2015.
+(Dates will differ from year to year depending on when Lent and Easter fall so always check calendars before you plan travel.)

-Saturday 31st January – 6pm Opening of the Carnival with the first showing of “The Magic Banquet – A Gourmet’s fairytale in Venice” water show along the Rio of Cannaregio with an encore at 8pm
+Saturday 27th January 2018 – 6pm Opening of the Carnival with a water show along the Rio of Cannaregio and an encore at 8pm

-Tuesday 17th February – Flight of the Lion, proclamation of the Mary of Carnival 2015.
+Tuesday 13th February 2018 – 5pm Flight of the Lion, proclamation of the Mary of Carnival.

-In addition, the carnival program includes the “Most beautiful mask competition” and touring shows in St Mark’s Square during the day plus a range of musical events at the Arsenale every night from Saturday 7th to Tuesday 17th February.
+In addition, the carnival program includes the “Most beautiful mask competition” and touring shows in St Mark’s Square during the day and musical events at the Arsenale every night from Saturday 7th to Tuesday 17th February.